jarelllama/Scam-Blocklist/README.md

 - The domains collated from all sources are filtered against an actively maintained whitelist (scam reporting sites, forums, vetted stores, etc.)
 - The domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives which are then vetted manually
 - Common subdomains like 'www' are removed to make use of wildcard matching for all other subdomains
-- Redundant entries are removed via wildcard matching.
-For example, 'sub.spam.com' is a wildcard match of 'spam.com' and is, therefore, redundant and is removed.
-Many of these wildcard domains also happen to be malicious hosting sites
 - Only domains are included in the blocklist; IP addresses are manually checked for resolving DNS records and URLs are stripped down to their domains
 - Entries that require manual verification/intervention are sent in a Telegram notification for fast remediations